-We continuously work with our suppliers to select processes and materials that are harmless to people and the environment.
-For example, ingredients are documented and approved using the IMDS entry.
-IMDS is a globally standardized exchange and management system for material data in the automotive industry.
-In the year under review, there were no violations related to the effects of products and services on health and safety.
+We work with our suppliers on an ongoing basis to select processes and materials that are safe for people and the environment.
+For example, ingredients are documented and approved via the IMDS entry.

+The IMDS is a globally standardised exchange and management system for material data in the automotive industry.
+In the reporting year, there were no violations in connection with the impact of products and services on health and safety.

-There were no violations of product and service information or labelling requirements in the year under review.
-All BORBET branded products are protected by design at the European Union Office for Intellectual Property Rights (EUIPO).
-At the same time, we actively monitor the market to protect our brand and take legal action against counterfeiting attempts.
+In the reporting year, there were no violations in connection with product and service information or labelling requirements.
+All BORBET branded products are protected by design patents at the European Union Intellectual Property Office (EUIPO).
+At the same time, we actively monitor the market to protect our brand and take legal action against attempts at plagiarism.